itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Application Page
 ----------------
-This time the selected plugin should be *Jobs: Application Form*.
+This time the selected plugin should be *Jobapplications: Application Form*.

 Set the success page and repository the same as on the previous pages.